bridge-core/plugins/plugins/Preprocessor/README.md

 1. Download the plugin from the Extension Store.

 2. Add `preprocessor` to your compiler path by editing the project `config.json`.
-You are going to want to include it before basically anything else, in particular before `customComponents` and `templater`.
-I suggest inserting it after `typeScript`.
+If you are using the `templater` plugin as well, you should add the `preprocessor` entry **AFTER** the `templater` entry.
+Additionally, if you're using custom components, you're probably going to want to add both of these before custom components.

 ## Supported File Types: